5 ways to reduce cost and be better prepared for retirement

 5. Stop financially supporting your children

-I know this seems kind of harsh, but you’ll need to stop helping your adult children pay for their bills if you plan to retire someday.
+I know this may seem harsh, but you’ll need to stop helping your adult children pay their bills if you plan to retire someday.
 You can propose alternative ways to help them that will benefit both of you.

-Instead of shelling out thousands of dollars to help them cover rent or debt payments, invite them to live with you for a season so they can work and cover their expenses on their own.
-And, if they’re able, have them contribute for some of the household expenses such as food, utilities, or rent.
+Instead of shelling out thousands of dollars to help them cover rent or debt payments, consider inviting them to live with you for a season, allowing them to work and cover their expenses on their own.
+And, if they’re able, have them contribute to some of the household expenses such as food, utilities, or rent.

 Conclusion

-Embracing the right lifestyle that's healthy and manageable will help you do well when you retire.
-Cutting cost now will help you in being better prepared for when that time comes.
+Embracing a healthy and manageable lifestyle will help you thrive in retirement.
+Cutting costs now will help you be better prepared for when that time comes.

-Remember, retirement is not a right, it's a privilege that most of our ancestors never had.
+Remember, retirement is not a right; it's a privilege that most of our ancestors never had.
 The ability to work less as we age is a nice option if you can afford it.
 However, doing nothing is not good for anyone.
-Stay productive by considering an active retirement that includes a part-time job or volunteer service so you can continue to add value to those around you for years to come.
+Stay productive by considering an active retirement that includes a part-time job or volunteer work, allowing you to continue adding value to those around you for years to come.

 Extra resources